Electronic Field Guide » Pre-Development Issues » Spills and Accidents

 During site planning is an ideal time to work with the gas company to minimize the risk to surface waters near your property.
 As a landowner, you may have greater knowledge of the surface waters and wet areas around your property.

-- entrance and exit points to the site (water holding ponds, flowback ponds, topsoil piles, etc.);
+- entrance and exit points to the site in relation to water holding ponds, flowback ponds, topsoil piles, etc.

 - access areas to fishing spots and how these might change during or following development.
-Being proactive can help minimize potential problems later on.
+Being proactive can help minimize potential problems later.